-Each new teacher shall be assigned to an experienced member of the staff of his or her school to whom the new teacher may turn for advice and guidance during the school year.
+Each teacher new to education shall be assigned to an experienced member of the staff of their school to whom the new teacher may turn for advice and guidance during the school year in addition to having the availability of an instructional mentor.
+Teachers who have returned from retirement or who have prior teaching experience will have made available to them a building level mentor and an instructional mentor to use as resource options.